DASPELLER4/Terminal-Game-Engine/README.md

   self->relPosY = 20;
 }
 ```
-In the loop function, you can use the tsleep function so that you can wait time befor executing again (warning tsleep is bad)
+In the loop function, you can use the tsleep function so that you can wait time befor executing again (warning tsleep is bad) for full explanation go [here](#Tsleep)

 ```
 int scriptloop(Object *self, char c){